pauliacomi/separation-explorer/README.md

 * `scrape-isotherms`: downloads the latest version of the NIST database and stores it in a single pickled file.
-* `convert-isotherms`: convert NIST isotherms to a pyGAPS format, followed by conversion to standard units and consolidation in an SQLite database.
+* `select-isotherms`: convert NIST isotherms to a pyGAPS format, followed by filtering and consolidation in an SQLite database.
-* `select-isotherms`: v
+* `process-isotherms`: generation of KPI and isotherm files for the explorer.

-from the database, performs outlier detection and saves selected ones in the `./data/isotherms/` folder.
+* `compare-isotherms`: comparisons between the NIST adsorption database and the MADIREL data.

 Notebooks should be run with Python 3.6+